stylify/web/content/blog/style-your-vuejs-website-faster-with-stylify-css.md

 ```

 ### Variables
 If you like clean code, you also want to avoid hardcoded values in selectors.
-[Variables](https://stylifycss.com/docs/get-started#adding-a-variable) can be defined the same way as components:
+[Variables](https://stylifycss.com/docs/get-started#adding-a-variable) can be defined in the same way as components:

 ```html
 <!--